tsenovilla/pyreptasks/README.md

 To ensure that you have all the needed dependencies installed in your local environment, install the requirements:

-% pip install -r requirements.txt
+% pip install -r others/requirements.txt

 This project uses "black" to format code.
 We support "pre-commit" to ensure this formatting has been run.
 If you have installed the requirements, you should have these packages already installed.
 Please, set up the commit hooks in your local environment: